Grand Teton National Park Wyoming, USA Travel Guide

 Always "pack it in, leave no trace" for all trash.
 Stay on designated trails to prevent erosion.

-Be conscious of your utility use consumption during your time in lodges and campgrounds.
+Be conscious of your utility use consumption during your stay in cabins and campgrounds.

-Utilize designated recycling bins in the national park and surrounding communities.
+Utilize designated recycling bins in the park and surrounding communities.

 Observe from a distance and never feed animals.
-This ensures security for both you in addition to them.
+This ensures security for both you and them.

 Respect sites like Mormon Row and Menor's Ferry, recognizing their place in the region's past.